 Maternity Package Costs

 Prices may vary depending on your pregnancy and a newborn baby’s status.
 Also, it includes your medications and other needs such as blood transfusion and other emergency procedures.
 A lot of things may happen in just a few minutes.
-A lot of mothers experience getting on a serious complication without any warnings.
-Others even had to get a C-Section.
+A lot of mothers experience serious complications without any warnings.
+Many had to get through C-Section.
 This is why though we all hope you are going to have a normal spontaneous delivery, you must be financially prepared for a C-Section.

 If you are not yet a member of PhilHealth, you can easily apply for it.
 If you are a single mom and not applying as an indigent, you have to pay Php300 a month.
 PhilHealth is usually honored only if you have paid the last six months prior to delivery.

 If you are a first-time mom, you must also know the signs you are about to give birth to avoid complication.
-As soon as you feel pain in you lower back (not just abdominal), your bag of water broke (feels like non-stop peeing for others), or you felt contractions in very short intervals, seek medical help immediately.
+As soon as you feel pain in your lower back (not just abdominal), your bag of water broke (feels like non-stop peeing for others), or you felt contractions in very short intervals, seek medical help immediately.

-While you are excited for your bundle of joy, be financially prepared for smoother and less hassled experience.
+While you are excited for your bundle of joy, be financially prepared for smoother and less hassle experience.
 Need money to get your baby’s needs?
 Apply for a personal loan in the Philippines through Cash Mart now.
 Cash Mart is an online lending company you can always rely on for your pregnancy and newborn’s needs.